justanr/marshmallow-annotations/docs/customizing.rst

-use generalized versions of such a converter, these are exposed as :meth:`~marshmallow_annotations.registry.default_scheme_constructor` and :meth:`~marshmallow_annotations.registry.default_field_factory` and are availbe for use if needed.
+use generalized versions of such a converter, these are exposed as :meth:`~marshmallow_annotations.registry.default_scheme_constructor` and :meth:`~marshmallow_annotations.registry.default_field_factory` and are availabe for use if needed.

 ***************************
 Using a non-Global registry